Circuitscape/www.circuitscape.org/index.md

 ## Acknowlegments

-We are especially grateful to [NASA for funding Circuitscape 5.0](https://appliedsciences.nasa.gov/content/16-eco4cast-0018), a rewrite of Circuitscape in the Julia language, with many new features.
+We are especially grateful to [NASA](https://appliedsciences.nasa.gov/content/16-eco4cast-0018) and [The Nature Conservancy](https://www.nature.org) for Circuitscape 5.0, a major upgrade to Circuitscape using the Julia language.
 The [Wilburforce Foundation](http://www.wilburforce.org/) funded [Circuitscape 4.0](http://www.circuitscape.org/downloads) and the Python version of Circuitscape.
 The [Cougar Fund](http://www.cougarfund.org/) also contributed to the original development.
 We also wish to thank the [Washington Program of The Nature Conservancy](http://waconservation.org/) and the [National Center for Ecological Analysis and Synthesis](http://www.nceas.ucsb.edu/) for supporting Brad McRae and the [University of California, Santa Barbara](http://www.ucsb.edu/) for supporting Viral Shah while they collaborated on the project.